ChimeHQ/TextFormation/README.md

 ]
 ```

-## Usage
+## Concept

 TextFormation's core model is a `Filter`.
-This just a protocol, that examines a `TextMutation` before it has been applied.
+Filters are typically set up once for a given language.
+From there, changes in the form of a `TextMutation` are fed in.
+The filter examines a `TextMutation` **before** it has been applied.
 A filter can have three possible result actions.

 - `none` indicates that the mutation should be passed to the next filter in the list
 - `stop` means no further filtering should be applied
 - `discard` is just like stop, but also means the `TextMutation` shouldn't be applied

+Filters do not necessarily change the text.
+You must respect the filter action, ensuring that the mutation is actually applied in the cases of `none` and `stop`.
+The design of the filters tries hard to allow mutations to occur to help maintain the expected selection and undo behaviors of a standard text view.

+## Usage

 Careful use of filter nesting, possibly `CompositeFilter`, and these actions can produce some pretty powerful behaviors.
 Here's an example of a chain that produces typing completions that roughly matches what Xcode does for open/close curly braces: